Let us help you customize your experience.

 Due to health and safety concerns, Spring 2021 Groups will be provided by video conference.
 Video conference connection information and specific group meeting dates and times will be provided to registered families.

 Good Mourning Grief Support Groups are for any child or teen, ages kindergarten through high school, who have experienced the death of a family member or friend.
 There are also support groups available for the adults in the family.
 There is no charge for the program, but a completed application is required for each child or teen.

 A Parent Orientation for parents and adult caregivers will be Monday, March 1, at 6:00 p.m.
-All groups will begin the week of March 8 and will meet weekly at 6:00 pm or 7:00 pm on Monday, Tuesday, or Thursday for eight weeks.
+All groups will begin the week of March 8 and will meet weekly at 6:00 pm or 7:00 pm on Monday, Tuesday, or Thursday for nine weeks.
 There will be four groups for children and teens divided by age.
 There will be two adult groups.

 Grief Support Groups run for eight weekly sessions.
 Each session is about 90 minutes in length.
 Children and teens meet in small groups with others of similar age, and all group members have had the experience of the death of a family member or friend.
 Each group is led by a team of leaders who work at Arkansas Children's Hospital.
 The group leaders come from different backgrounds including Child Life, Nursing, Pastoral Care, Psychology, and Social Work.
 All group leaders have received special training in order to work in the Good Mourning program.

 Parents and adult caregivers of children in the Grief Support Groups are invited to participate in an optional adult group.
 The adult group meets at the same time and building as the groups for children and teens.